-I have just recently started exploring the poetry of Robert Hass.
-The poems I have read have a lot of depth to them, a lot of reflection, they stir some awesome images in the mind, and I find them easy to relate to.
+The poetry of Robert Hass that I have read has a lot of depth, a lot of reflection.
+His poems stir some awesome images in the mind, and I find them easy to relate to.
 Here are a few:

 The Apple Trees At Olema

 They are walking in the woods along the coast

 and in a grassy meadow, wasting, they come upon